WAQAR2211011KHICND/vulnerable-spring-app/README.md

 - Cryptographic Failure

 # XSS Resolve
-for preventing XSS attack i am validating the input data and specifythe limitation using the pattern attribute in input tag of html.

-I haven't implement the attack prevention across the server.
+XSS attack - using sanitization of text by specifying the th:text - that treats as text SQL Inj..  - we prevent this by using the spring hibernation database process - "REPOSITORY.findbyId" Cryptographic Failure - the jwt cryptographic key is very simple that is vernulable to attack because it can be easily be guessed.